mzmero/web-crawler-node-exercise/README.md

 In this task we are going to build a simple web crawler to fetch all images.

 ## Requirement
-Running the code require Node 16 or. above.
+Running the code requires Node 16 or. above.

 ## Setup
 To run this project, install it locally using npm